juco/pcli/README.md

-Juco CLI
+pcli
 ========

-Juco Cli tool
+An extendible Cli tool written in PHP